What Makes a Good Doctor Response? A Study on Text-Based Telemedicine: Bibliographical References

-We study text-based consultations consisting of patient questions paired with doctor responses ($N{=}77{,}334$).
-After an interaction, patients may leave structured feedback (thumbs-up / thumbs-down), but in practice most interactions receive no explicit rating and explicit negative feedback is rare.
+We study anonymised text-based consultations.
+After an interaction, which consists of a patient question and a doctor response, patients may leave structured feedback (thumbs-up / thumbs-down).
+In practice most interactions receive no explicit rating and explicit negative feedback is rare.
 We therefore model patient satisfaction as a binary prediction task, treating thumbs-up as the positive class and grouping thumbs-down and missing feedback into the other class.
-The resulting dataset is approximately balanced (39,201 positive vs. 38,133 other).
-Although fully anonymised, the data is private and cannot be released.
+As such, the task is to predict whether a doctor response will receive positive feedback or not.
+This formulation roughly corresponds to the \emph{Positive-Unlabeled learning} (PU-learning) \cite{bekker2020learning} setup.
+The patient and doctor usually do not have a prior connection and each interaction is stand-alone.
+Patients can either choose which doctor to send their question to, or they can choose to have the doctor assigned by the platform.
+Although completely anonymised, the data is privately owned and cannot be released.

 A particular aspect of the studied text consultations is that doctors may address clarification questions before providing an answer.
 We retain this structure and distinguish between (i) \emph{Simple Questions} and (ii) \emph{Questions with Clarifications} (a clarification step occurs), which we also use for stratified reporting.